openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/baremetal_overcloud.rst

 * ``IronicIPXEEnabled`` parameter turns on iPXE (HTTP-based) for deployment instead of PXE (TFTP-based). iPXE is more reliable and scales better, so it's on by default.
 Also iPXE is required for UEFI boot support.

+* ``IronicImageDownloadSource`` when using the ``direct`` deploy interface this option (introduced in the Stein release) specifies what serves as a source for pulling the image from **ironic-python-agent**:

+  * ``swift`` (the default) pulls the image from an Object Storage service (swift) temporary URL.
+This requires the Image service (glance) to be backed by the Object Storage service.
+If the image is not in the *raw* format, it will be converted in memory on the target node, so enough RAM is required.

+  * ``http`` makes **ironic-conductor** cache the image on the local HTTP server (the same as for iPXE) and serve it from there.
+The image gets converted to *raw* format by default and thus can be served directly to the target block device without in-memory conversion.

 Using a Custom Network for Overcloud Provisioning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~